go-playground/cache/README.md

 | [LRU](lru/README.md) | A Least recently Used cache.  |
 | [LFU](lfu/README.md) | A Lead Frequently Used cache. |

+### Misc

+These caches are not thread safe and this is done on purpose because of the following:
+- If not needed then no additional overhead.
+- Allows caller/locker/user to choose the locking strategy that best suits them. eg. can lock and do two gets and a set before unlocking.

 #### License